SeisSol/SeisSol/Documentation/easi.rst

 Rheological model parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following parameters need to be set by easi.
-The columms E, V, and P denote if the respective parameter is required
+The columms E, A, V, and P denote if the respective parameter is required
-when using an elastic, viscoelastic, and viscoplastic rheological model.
+when using an elastic, anisotropic, viscoelastic, and viscoplastic rheological model.

 .. |checkmark| unicode:: U+2713

 .. list-table::
-   :widths: 25 10 5 5 5 50
+   :widths: 25 10 5 5 5 5 50
    :header-rows: 1

    * - Parameter
      - Unit
      - E
+     - A
      - V
      - P
      - Description